Work underway at Angrignon station

 Partitions will be installed in various areas outside the station so we can expand the station to install the elevators and replace the curtain walls.

 All station entrances will remain open.

-During the week of January 13, we will close the pedestrian path to Angrignon Park to install a worksite trailer.
-The station entrance closest to the path will remain open.
+The pedestrian path to Angrignon Park is closed to install a worksite trailer.
+The station entrance closest to the path remains open.
 The bike racks that were moved onto the path will be relocated close to the station doors.

 Impact on local residents